+5. Enter your values and press the Enter key to commit.
 Menu items Description Start You use the values for Start and End to specify a temperature range, in which the power of the heater is linearly limited to the entered value of the actuating signal.
 The heater works at reduced power above the entered end temperature ([End]).
 The heater works at full power below the entered start temperature ([Start]).
-Actuating signal You enter the value for limitation of the heating output in percent here.
+End Actuating signal You enter the value for limitation of the heating output in percent here. .
+The last the state of

-▶ The dynamic heatlimiter is active.
+► The dynamic heatlimiter is active.